fastrgv/WorldCupSokerban/README.md

 Requires Windows, OSX(>=10.13) or GNU/linux with a graphics card that supports OpenGL version 3.3;

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+------------------------------------------------------------------------
 Open a commandline terminal, and cd to the install directory.

-------------------------------------------------------------------------
-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 You will see a new directory appear, that you may rename.

 Users should then cd to the install-directory, then, at the command line, type the executable name to start the game.

 Windows users type "sokerban.bat" from the installation directory.
+Or to set the standard default of 10 seconds wait before giving up for internal solvers type:
+	binw64\sokerban.exe 10.0

 ------------------------------------------------------------------------
 Linux users can type "sokerban_gnu" or double click the icon for sokerban_gnu in file manager.

-The distributed linux executables require glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to recompile.
+Here too, sokerban_gnu 10.0 sets internal solver wait to 10 seconds.

- Or you can try running the windows EXEs under wine:
+You can also run the windows EXEs under wine thusly:

 	* wine cmd < sokerban.bat
 	* wine binw64/sokerban.exe

+Note: I suggest that Windows users DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Simply use the windows version.

 ------------------------------------------------------------------------
 Mac users note that this game may be initiated in two ways.
 First, by opening a terminal, navigating to the install-directory, and typing "sokerban_osx" on the command line.
 Second by navigating to the installation directory in Finder and clicking the "sokerban.app" icon named "Sokerban".
+Here, sokerban_osx 10.0 sets the internal solver wait to 10 seconds.

 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook;  and a 2-finger click simulates the right button click to restore view settings, while a 1-finger click and drag simulates the left button drag on a mouse.

 The install-directory should contain subdirectories named "data", "libs", and "games".